Iran targets celebrities, media over Mahsa Amini protests

 “Dozens of people, including children, have been killed so far and hundreds injured,” said the group’s secretary general Agnes Callamard.

-Iran has blamed outside forces for the protests and Wednesday launched cross-border missile and drone strikes that killed 13 people in Iraq’s Kurdistan region, accusing armed groups based there of fueling the unrest.
+Iran has blamed outside forces for the protests and on Wednesday launched cross-border missile and drone strikes that killed 13 people in Iraq’s Kurdistan region, accusing armed groups based there of fuelling the unrest.

+The US on Thursday said one of its citizens had been killed in the Iranian strikes, separately announcing the fresh enforcement of sanctions on Tehran’s oil sales.

+Iran’s economy is already hit by punishing sanctions over its contested nuclear programme.

 Foreign Minister Hossein Amir-Abdollahian said he told Western diplomats at recent UN meetings that the protests were “not a big deal” for the stability of the clerical state.